Skip to content

 Brand recognition, on the other hand, is about ensuring customers remember your name when they’re ready to make a purchase.

-Review posts can help with this by reinforcing your brand message and making sure it’s top of mind when people are looking for products or services like yours!
+Review posts can help reinforce your brand message and keep it top of mind when people are looking for products or services like yours!

-However, it’s important to note that not all review posts are created equal.
+Not all review posts are created equal.
 A review post from a high-quality, authoritative website will carry more weight than a review post from a lesser-known site.
-As such, businesses should focus on getting reviews from well-respected sources.
-By doing so, they can improve their chances of ranking highly in a search.
+Focus on getting reviews from well-respected sources.

 Framework 5: Expert Roundup

-Bad clickbait rightly has a bad reputation in the digital marketing world, because it is broadly used on social media platforms to bring in unsuspecting visitors and trap them in an ad-ridden, malicious expanse.
+Bad clickbait rightly has a bad reputation in the digital marketing world because it is widely used on social media platforms to lure unsuspecting visitors and trap them in an ad-ridden, malicious expanse.
 Users often have to battle their way through page after page of invasive adverts just to be frustratingly drip-fed the information they came for in the first place.

-When done right, however, it can be quite lucrative to your content marketing efforts.
+When done right, however, it can be lucrative for your content marketing efforts.
 The key is to be subtle and creative with it.

 Let’s see some examples:

-But if we look past the irk, we can see that they likely contain very useful information for their target markets.
+But if we look past the irk, they likely contain very useful information for their target markets.

 So why is clickbait useful?

-The clue is in the name, it drives traffic to your domains, whether your content delivers on the expectation or not.
+The clue is in the name: it drives traffic to your domains, whether your content delivers on expectations or not.
 It’s no wonder it gets abused, but luckily for us, Google can tell whether or not a post’s content is relevant to the information promised by the title.

 Framework 7: The Case Study